scipion-em/docs/docs/user/tutorials/modelBuilding/a050-ccp4CootRefinement.rst

       Protocol .
 A: Protocol location in menu.
 B: Protocol form.

-   -  section
+   -  *Input* section

-      -  : At least one or several electron density maps previously downloaded or generated in .
+      -  *Input Volume/s*: At least one or several electron density maps previously downloaded or generated in .
 The density volume regarding to which an atomic structure has to be modeled has to be included in this volume list.

-      -  : Parameter set to “Yes” by default to perform normalization of map electron density levels according to :math:`Coot` requirements ([0, 1]).
+      -  *Normalize*: Parameter set to “Yes” by default to perform normalization of map electron density levels according to :math:`Coot` requirements ([0, 1]).
 This normalization approximates cryo-EM density data to maps obtained from X-ray crystallography because it diminishes Z-score (number of standard deviations) variation of map values.

-      -  : Mandatory param to load an atomic structure previously downloaded or generated in .
+      -  *Atomic structure to be refined*: Mandatory param to load an atomic structure previously downloaded or generated in .
 This structure will be fitted and refined according to a particular density volume.

-      -  : Additional atomic structures previously downloaded or generated in that may be helpful in the refinement process.
+      -  *Other reference atomic structures*: Additional atomic structures previously downloaded or generated in that may be helpful in the refinement process.

-   -  section
+   -  *Help* section

       This section contains :math:`Coot` commands to make easier some interactive refinement steps and to save refined atomic